ocular-d/guides/apps/editorial/docs/admonitions.md

 :::warning Info's title

-This is a "info" admonition.
+This is an "info" admonition.
 Use it to give information about limitations, additional considerations, or warn the user about possible soft errors.

 :::